-Troubled Properties.
+Troubled Properties

 HUD multifamily properties may be at risk when a property is in poor financial or physical condition.
 An owner in default on a HUD-assisted mortgage could result in termination of the Section 8 subsidy through HUD's foreclosure and property disposition process.
 Since 2005, however, Congress has used appropriations acts to renew the so-called Schumer Amendment.
 The provision requires HUD to maintain a project-based Section 8 contract at foreclosure or disposition sale as long as the property is in viable condition.
 If not viable, HUD can, after consulting tenants, transfer the Section 8 subsidy to another property.

-Another risk is that of HUD terminating a Section 8 contract mid-term or refusing to renew the Section 8 contract if there is a serious violation of the terms of the Section 8 Housing Assistance Payment contract.
-Appropriations act provisions since FY06 have allowed HUD to transfer projectbased assistance, debt, and use restrictions from properties that are physically obsolete or not financially viable to another project.
+Another risk is that HUD may terminate a Section 8 contract mid-term or refuse to renew the Section 8 contract if there is a serious violation of the terms of the Section 8 Housing Assistance Payment contract.
+Appropriations act provisions since FY06 have allowed HUD to transfer project-based assistance, debt, and use restrictions from properties that are physically obsolete or not financially viable to another project.
 Residents must be notified and consulted.

-Rental Assistance Demonstration.
+Rental Assistance Demonstration

 Through RAD, HUD may convert expiring Rent Supp or RAP contracts to a long-term PBV contract.
 Currently, Rent Supp and RAP contracts can only be extended for a one-year term, making it difficult to finance a rehabilitation project.
-By allowing owners to convert to a longer-term PBV contract, the affordability of the apartments will be maintained and owners will be able to finance recapitalization projects.
+By allowing owners to convert to a longer-term PBV contract, the affordability of the apartments will be maintained, and owners will be able to finance recapitalization projects.

-Provisions of FY 2016 Appropriations Act.
-The FY16 Appropriations Act had five key provisions affecting project-based programs:
+Provisions of "FY18 Appropriations Act"

+The "FY18 Appropriations Act" had five key provisions affecting project-based programs:

-- 1. RAD is extended into the future, without raising the cap beyond the current level of 185,000 units. - 2. \$5 million was set aside within the public housing TPV account to provide TPVs or enhanced vouchers to at-risk tenants living in buildings with expiring HUD-insured mortgages (e.g., Rent Supp) or expiring RAP contracts that do not qualify tenants for enhanced vouchers.
+- 1. RAD is extended to September 24, 2024.
+The cap on public housing units that can convert under RAD is more than doubled to 455,000, an increase of 240,000 units over the previous cap.
+Section 202 Project Rental Assistance Contracts (PRACs) are authorized to be eligible for conversion to long-term Section 8 contracts under RAD. - 2.
+A \$5 million set-aside was allocated within the public housing TPV account to provide TPVs or enhanced vouchers to at-risk tenants living in buildings with expiring HUD-insured mortgages (e.g., Rent Supp) or expiring RAP contracts that do not qualify tenants for enhanced vouchers.
 Tenants would have to be in jeopardy of paying more than 30% of income for rent in properties located in low-vacancy areas.
 These vouchers could also be project-based.